Dandigit/dandigit.com/README.md

-# dandigit.github.io
+# Dandigit.com
-The new home of Dandigit.com.
+I've finally found a new home for Dandigit.com - GitHub.
+Watch this page for changes and updates to the website.